adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 ADR 004 - Ease of use, a mobile app should is simple enough to install and troubleshoot (we all use apps on our phones) and remove the burden of maintaing local infrastructure or running containers or vms

 ADR 005 - Front End to the Back End

+ADR 006 - Integrations: Do not re-invent, integrate.

 ## Preliminary phase
 Before proposing an architecture, a comprehensive understanding of the organization, its context, and its capabilities is essential